How to Leverage Climate-Aware Menu Design for Business Success

 Boosting Plant-Rich Diets

 Anna mentioned the Food Foundation’s ‘Low Hanging Fruit’ report, which promoted pulses and beans as excellent alternatives for meat: high fibre, low fat, rich in micronutrients, low greenhouse gas emissions, environmentally positive and affordable.
 While levels of fruit and vegetable consumption remain strongly linked to socioeconomic status, she said, bean consumption is more evenly spread.
 Beans feature across a wide and diverse range of cultures and culinary heritages across the world and should play a key role in this dietary shift we need.
+As the Food Foundation embarks on a three-year programme to increase bean consumption in the UK, Anna called on F&B organisations to engage in this activity by signing up to a commitment pledge to increase the use of beans across the business.

-BehavioUr Change: What’s New and How to Put It into Practice
+Behaviour Change: What’s New and How to Put It into Practice

 Matt’s key advice was to begin with menu analysis, then focus on your supply chain, simplifying your supply chain SKU list and keeping your ingredients list small to drive better margins.
-He also underscored the importance of making it delicious.
+He also underscored the importance of making food delicious.
 “Bad food experiences linger,” he said, warning that any ingredient swap must be balanced with maintaining optimal taste.

 Panel: What Real-World Operators Have to Say About Managing Costs While Curbing Emissions